Chile–Spain relations: High-level visits

+King Juan Carlos I and President Eduardo Frei Ruiz-Tagle in Easter Island; 1996.

+President Ricardo Lagos, King Juan Carlos I and Prime Minister José Luis Rodríguez Zapatero in Salamanca, 2005.

+President Michelle Bachelet, King Juan Carlos I and Prime Minister José Luis Rodríguez Zapatero in Santiago, 2007.

+President Sebastián Piñera and King Juan Carlos I in Mar del Plata, Argentina; 2010.

+Prime Minister José Luis Rodríguez Zapatero and President Sebastián Piñera in Mar del Plata, Argentina; 2010.

+President Sebastián Piñera and Crown Prince Felipe in Santiago; 2011.

 Bilateral relations

 Over the years, both nations have signed numerous agreements such as a Treaty of Friendship and Cooperation (1990); Antarctic Cooperation Agreement (1993); Agreement on Social Security (1998); Memorandum of Understanding between the Spanish Ministry of Defense and the Chilean Ministry of Defense on the joint participation of personnel and military units in Peace Operations (2003); Memorandum on Scientific and Technological cooperation (2003); Air transportation Agreement (2007); Agreement of Cooperation in the fight against crime and security (2014); Tourism Cooperation Agreement (2015); Memorandum of Understanding on Cooperation in Bio-Security and Bio-Custody matters (2017); Mutual Recognition Agreement for University Degrees (2017) and a Memorandum of Understanding on Cooperation in Cybersecurity (2018).

 Cultural cooperation

 Chile hosts a Spanish Cultural Center in Santiago.
 In 2007, the twinning between the cities of Plasencia (Spain) and Santiago (Chile) was established to celebrate the fifth centenary of the birth of Inés Suárez, highlighting her important milestone as a precursor of the leadership of women and equal opportunities in South America, and opening great possibilities in the field of industry, tourism or culture.
 The cities of Benidorm (Spain) and Viña del Mar (Chile) are also twinned, both recognized as "tourist capitals".